wp-plugins/seo-auto-linker/readme.txt

 If you add hundreds of keywords, the answer is probably yes.
 However, SEO auto linker makes use of several wp_cache functions which, when combined with a persistent caching plugin, should help speed things up.
 If you're running a large scale WordPress install, you should probably be using a caching plugin anyway.

+= This is breaking my HTML!
+What gives? =

+In order to keep things simple, SEO Auto Linker searches for some common elements in your HTML (headings, images, inputs, etc) and removes them before adding links, adding them back later.
+It can't predict every bit of HTML, unfortunately, so sometimes text in attributes or other text gets linked where it shouldn't.

+= Does this automatically link custom fields too? =

+Nope.
+Because custom fields (aka `wp_postmeta`) can be used for so many different things, it doesn't make sense to automatically link that content.

 == Screenshots ==

 1. A look at the admin screen

 == Changelog ==

+= 0.5 =
+* Headers with attributes now get caught by the regular expression to prevent linking within them
+* Posts can no longer link to themselves

+= 0.4 =
+* caching removed (caused issues with content no showing up)

 = 0.3 =
 * Fixed a bug that allowed substrings within words to be linked.